codeforkjeff/ruby-data-streams/README.md

   accumulator
 - and a bunch more...

 Lazy enumerables were added in Ruby 2.0.0.
-There is an `Enumerable::Lazy` module, and `Enumerable` has a `#lazy` method to make an existing `Enumerable` instance into a lazy one.
+Laziness means that items are returned on demand, one at a time.
 This makes enumerables behave like streams.
 Unlike most non-lazy enumerables, a stream can only be consumed ONCE.

+There is an `Enumerable::Lazy` module, and `Enumerable` has a `#lazy` method to make an existing `Enumerable` instance into a lazy one.
 Many of the above operations on an `Enumerable::Lazy` object return an `Enumerable::Lazy` object in turn, making it possible to chain operations together to construct a pipeline.

-Laziness means that these enumerables don't do anything when they are constructed.
+A lazy enumerable doesn't do anything when it is constructed.
 Try this in irb:

 ```ruby
 # This does NOT print anything.